z4yx/lla/plugins/file_organizer/README.md

-# LLA File Organizer Plugin
+# lla File Organizer Plugin

 A plugin for `lla` that organizes files in directories using various strategies.
 It provides flexible, configurable organization methods with preview capabilities.